-The "su" command is used to become a different userid, like root, without having to logout and log back in.

-- To use "su" to become root your userid has to be given permission to do this in "/etc/sudoers". - You can allow users to run specific privileged commands using "/etc/sudoers" and "sudo".

-You can assign users to the "wheel" group and using "/etc/sudoers" you can allow them to run all commands (or some, but unusual).

-Use "visudo" as root to allow users or groups to use sudo.
+- The "su" command is used to become a different userid, like root, without having to logout and log back in. - To use "su" to become root your userid has to be given permission to do this in "/etc/sudoers". - Use "su -" to become root and execute login scripts. - You can allow users to run specific privileged commands using "/etc/sudoers" and "sudo". - You can assign users to the "wheel" group and using "/etc/sudoers" you can allow them to run all commands (or some, but unusual). - Use "visudo" as root to allow users or groups to use sudo.
 Users in the "wheel" group can run su.